marcoscampillobaron/To-be-or-not-to-be/README.md

-# To Be or Not To Be (Complementary): Dataset Generator & Classifier Evaluator
+# To Be or Not To Be: Learning with Binary Data

 This project explores how dataset characteristics (size, correlation, and complexity) influence classification performance.
 It provides tools for dataset generation, experiment execution, and result visualization.